top of page

 Article in The Eureka Post (Eureka, SD) on 5 May 1910

-The establishment and boom of the Pennsylvania Railroad in Concord Township during the 1870s prompted Pennock to move his plant to Concordville, PA, in the early 1880s to ship his products faster and farther in distance.
-By 1882, Pennock purchased the Concordville plant in Ward Village from the Farmers' Association and began butter and cottage cheese production at this plant.
-Reports of 600 lbs. of butter weekly were noted in 1883 from the Concordville plant.
-By 1884, the Concordville Creamery had a capacity for using 15,000 lbs. of milk.
+By the mid 1880s, Pennock purchased the Concordville plant in Ward Village from the Concord Dairy Association and began butter and cottage cheese production at this plant.
+At the time of purchase, the Concordville creamery had a capacity for processing 15,000 lbs. of milk.
 However, an arson attack in June 1900 destroyed the Concordville Creamery.
-4,000 lbs. of butter and a total estimated loss of $15,000 (equivalent to $540,000 in 2023) was reported.
-The Concordville plant was immediately rebuilt.
+4,000 lbs. of butter and a total estimated loss of $15,000 (equivalent to $540,000 in 2023) were reported.
+However, the Concordville plant was immediately rebuilt.

 ESTABLISHING A DAIRY EMPIRE